-The CLIO bulk formulae have been developed several years ago for the Louvain-laneuve coupled ice-ocean model (CLIO, Goosse et al. 1997).
-It is a simpler bulk formulae that assumed the stress to be known and computes the radiative fluxes from a climatological cloud cover.
+The CLIO bulk formulae were developed several years ago for the Louvain-la-neuve coupled ice-ocean model (CLIO, Goosse et al. [1999]).
+They are simpler bulk formulae.

+They assume the stress to be known and compute the radiative fluxes from a climatological cloud cover.

-The required 7 input fields are :
+The required 7 input fields are: